-668.43(a)(2) Any refund policy with which the institution is required to comply for the return of unearned tuition and fees or other refundable portions of costs paid to the institution;
+Any refund policy with which the institution is required to comply for the return of unearned tuition and fees or other refundable portions of costs paid to the institution.

-- (3) The requirements and procedures for officially withdrawing from the institution; - (4) A summary of the requirements under §668.22 for the return of title IV grant or loan assistance; - (5) The academic program of the institution, including- - (i) The current degree programs and other educational and training programs; - (ii) The instructional, laboratory, and other physical facilities which relate to the academic program; - (iii) The institution's faculty and other instructional personnel; and
+The requirements and procedures for officially withdrawing from the institution;

+A summary of the requirements under \$668.22 for the return of title IV grant or loan assistance;

+The academic program of the institution, including:

-(iv) Any plans by the institution for improving the academic program of the institution, upon a determination by the institution that such a plan exists;
+- (i) The current degree programs and other educational and training programs; - (ii) The instructional, laboratory, and other physical facilities which relate to the academic program; - (iii) The institution's faculty and other instructional personnel; and - (iv) Any plans by the institution for improving the academic program of the institution, upon a determination by the institution that such a plan exists;

-Fee refund and adjustment policies for maintenance fees, out-of-state tuition, general access fees, online fees, refundable special course fees, debt service fees, and student government.
+5.10.1 Fee refund and adjustment policies for maintenance fees, out-of-state tuition, general access fees, online fees, refundable special course fees, debt service fees, and student government

-A. Changes in a student's status which may require a refund include:
+Changes in a student's status which may require a refund include:

-- 1. Dropping a course or courses (officially or unofficially). - 2.
-Withdrawing from the University. - 3.
-Cancellation of a class by the University. - 4.
+- i.
+Dropping a course or courses (officially or unofficially). - ii.
+Withdrawing from the University. - iii.
+Cancellation of a class by the University. - iv.
 Death of the student.